buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Saving Throws**:: +1 in two Saving Throws of your choice
 - **Ability Score**:: Ability modifier for spells or choice

-Each time you take the One with Magic Feat, you must establish which Ability Score it connects to.
-Your Ability Score has a +1 to the value for determining spell effects, Magic Points, and maximum level of castable spell.
+Your modifier spell score has a +1 to the value for determining spell effects, Magic Points, know spell, and maximum level of castable spell.

 ## One with the Bow